The Canadian Canoe Museum Board of Directors

 BILL MORRIS, CHAIR

-Bill Morris is a graduate of the University of Western Ontario’s Richard Ivey School of Business.
-Bill is the primary shareholder and CEO of the Stewart Group, a private investment company with actively-managed interests in the telecom, floor-covering and foot-care industries.
-Bill is a member of the boards of directors of the Peterborough Regional Health Centre Foundation, and the Lakefield College School Foundation.
+Bill Morris is the primary shareholder and CEO of the Stewart Group, a private investment company with actively-managed interests in Canada, the United States, Ireland and India.
+Bill is a graduate of the University of Western Ontario’s Richard Ivey School of Business.
+He serves on the boards of the United Way of Peterborough and District and the Lakefield College School Foundation.
+The Morris family spends as much time as possible at its cottage at Nares Inlet, Georgian Bay.

 john ronson, Vice CHAIR